 Conclusion

 As the epidemiology and presentation of EC evolves, so does the role of endoscopy in its care.
-No longer relegated to diagnosis only, endoscopy can provide curative therapy in early EC, as well provide therapy for pre-malignant changes.
-It can also be used to manage complications related to the management of EC, specifically post-operative complications.
-Finally, there is a growing role for endoscopy in the palliative manage of EC, with an increasing use of debulking therapy as well as the ongoing relief of dysphagia with esophageal stent placements.
+No longer relegated to diagnosis only, endoscopy can provide curative therapy in early EC as well as provide therapy for pre-malignant changes.
+It can also be used to manage complications related to the management of EC specifically post-operative complications.
+Finally, there is a growing role for endoscopy in the palliative management of EC with an increasing use of debulking therapy as well as the ongoing relief of dysphagia with esophageal stent placements.

 REFERENCES